groupultra/sdk-public/readme.md

 - `core/`: All core features and logic of a Moobius Serivce.
    - `basic_service.py`: `MoobiusBasicService` that defines all `on_xxx()` triggers and `send_xxx()` helper methods (for you to send payloads through websockets.)
    - `service.py`: `MoobiusService` that integrates database and high-level commonly used helper methods.
 It is the base class of a Service.
 It has a minimal but complete implementation of a fully functional Moobius Service instance (so that it is runnable!), including authentication, automatic heartbeat and a trivial handler to payloads (print and noops).
 It is highly recommended that your custom class inherit `MoobiusService` defined here.
+      - Note: A service instance has `http_api` and a `_ws_client` attribute that handles low-level network communications.
+In most cases it is not necessary to use their methods directly.
+Also there is a `scheduler` attribute that is an instance of class [APScheduler](https://apscheduler.readthedocs.io/en/3.x/) after the service starts.
+There are three jobs already scheduled on start (to handle automatic heartbeat and token refresh), and you can add your new jobs(DO NOT do this in your `__init__()` method!)
    - `storage.py`: `MoobiusStorage` that acts as a container of backed-up dictionaries (`CachedDict` instances)
    - `wand.py`: `MoobiusWand` class that handles all the multiprocessing and remote control magic.